-This report, published in November 2019 by National Numeracy and TP ICAP, reveals that millions of adults lack basic numeracy skills, leaving them unprepared for the workplace and everyday life.
+This report, launched at the Bank of England in November 2019, reveals that millions of adults lack basic numeracy skills, leaving them unprepared for the workplace and everyday life.
 There has been no progress in meeting targets set 20 years ago by the government’s then Chief Statistician Lord Moser, who called for a reversal of the decline in the basic skills deficit by 2010.

 Multiple data sources have been analysed to produce the new body of evidence, including an analysis of psychological factors in over 55,000 adults using the National Numeracy Challenge.